-The Board of Directors of Universal Stainless held four meetings during the 2006 fiscal year.
-During the 2006 fiscal year, the Audit Committee held five meetings, the Compensation Committee held four meetings and the Nominating and Governance Committee held one meeting.
-Each director attended at least 75% of the aggregate meetings of the Board of Directors and Committees of which he was a member.
-The Company expects that its directors will attend annual stockholders meetings, and all directors attended our annual stockholders meeting last year.
+The Board of Directors of Universal Stainless held four meetings during 2009.
+During 2009, the Audit Committee held five meetings, the Compensation Committee held four meetings and the Nominating and Governance Committee held three meetings.
+Each director attended at least 75% of the meetings of the Board of Directors and each Committee of which he was a member.
+The Company expects that its directors will attend annual stockholders meetings, and all directors attended our annual meeting of stockholders last year.